jaydeethree/Home-Assistant-weatherdotcom/README.md

 3. Enter your Weather.com API key and submit.
 4. After the integration setup is complete, you can select "Configure" to change:

-* Create Forecast Sensors, numeric_precision (none or decimal), language, and override latitude and longitude for forecast.
+* Create Forecast Sensors, language, and override latitude and longitude for forecast.
 * Observation and condition sensors will be created and enabled.
 * Forecast sensors are not created by default.
 They will be created if you enable "Create Forecast Sensors" in the integration "Configure".
 * Forecast sensors will then be created but are disabled.
 To enable, goto the integration - entities and select the sensors you would like and enable them.